 Creatinine clearance - You can get round many of the problems of blood creatinine measurements by collecting urine for 24 hours and measuring how much creatinine is in the urine at the same time as finding out how much is in the blood.
 This is called creatinine clearance.
 If any urine produced during the 24 hours is not collected the result will not be accurate.

 Normal creatinine clearance is about 100ml/minute

-- eGFR - Using blood tests, age, sex, and sometimes other information to estimate the GFR from the MDRD equation (eGFR).
-This isn't as good as measuring it, but is much simpler as it requires just one blood test.
+- eGFR - Using blood tests, age, sex, and sometimes other information to estimate the GFR.
+This isn't as good as measuring GFR, but is much simpler as it requires just one blood test.
 It is being used increasingly to spot kidney disease earlier than previously, and earlier than would be possible using just creatinine measurements (see above)

-- Measured GFR - Injecting a tiny amount of a radioactive substance and measuring how quickly it disappears from the blood, or appears in the urine, is used to calculate GFR.
+- Measured GFR - Injecting a tiny amount of a radioactive or other substance and measuring how quickly it disappears from the blood, or appears in the urine, is used to calculate GFR.